 Iowa agency that challenged farm runoff faces elimination

-For years the utility that supplies drink...
-DES MOINES, Iowa - For years a utility that supplies drinking water to Iowa's capital city has spent millions of dollars to rid its water supply of pollutants that run off farm fields upstream.
-Finally, exasperated officials filed a lawsuit to force the agricultural counties to clamp down on the runoff.
+In this May 16, 2013, file photo, Des Moines Water Works CEO Bill Stowe stands in the Nitrate Removal Facility at the Water Works treatment plant in Des Moines, Iowa.
+For years the utility that supplies drinking water to the state's capital city has spent millions of dollars to rid its water supply of pollutants that run off farm fields.

 Add your comments below